i7en0v91/travel-agency-website/README.md

 - Personal account with email confirmation registration flow, reviews, photos uploading, favourites & booking history
 - PDF generation for ticket/booking documents
 - Advanced error handling: error page / popup notification / HTML error stub on problematic component depending on source and severity of error as well as additional logging on server-side and on client-side (via REST endpoint)
+- Possible to run as desktop app with [Electron](https://www.electronjs.org)

 ## Installation
 Project requires [Node.js](https://nodejs.org/) v20+ to be installed.